About K9SWX

 On September 17, 2000, I took and passed my technician exam at a hamfest in Peoria, Illinois.
 I purchased a brand new shiny Icom IC-W32A HT that day and it was incredibly frustrating not being able to use it.
 Waiting for my license to hit the FCC database was probably the most excruciating process of the hobby.
-Twelve days later, on September 29, 2000, I had officially become a ham with the callsign of KB9YBU! (yellow brown undershorts is on the air!) 🙂
+Twelve days later, on September 29, 2000, I had officially become a ham with the callsign of KB9YBU!
+Yankee Bravo Uniform was on the air!

 In April 2002, I decided to apply for a vanity callsign.
 I was very interested in weather and storm chasing so I wanted to get a callsign that reflected that.
 A few weeks later in mid-May, I was approved for the vanity callsign of K9SWX.
 (SWX = severe weather or Stan’s weather)